 Structural movemen nt

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
-Evidence of condensation was noted in places and the balance between

-heating and ventilation should be monitored.

 Chimney stacks

 Repair category N/A

 Notes